 Cake International On Screen Competition- Hand Painted Category

 Last April 2021 was held one of the most important competitions in the world of cake design was.
 The Cake International on Screen invited cake artists from all over the world to participate in their online competition.

 My piece was part of the hand-painted category and won a merit badge and diploma.

 I am so happy and thankful for this award.

 Organized by: Maria Magrat

-My cute tribute the Queen Elisabeth for the celebration of her Jubilee.
+My cute tribute to Queen Elisabeth for the celebration of her Jubilee.

-I went for a cute queen with her Corgi Dog and of course dress in purple that is my favorite color.
+I went for a cute queen with her Corgi Dog and of course dress in purple which is my favorite color.